Tie-ing Together Two Continents: Sizanani’s in Fashion!

 In December 2016, April Benson, one of our Board members, spent nine heart-warming days as a Vochelli at Camp Sizanani teaching arts and crafts and meditation.
 She had taken a class in making wearable art from men’s' neckties and wanted to do the project with the campers, so she brought 2 large duffel bags to South Africa filled with richly patterned men’s neckties and other materials (shoe laces, fabric remnants, etc.) which she had gathered from friends and neighbors.

 During the arts and crafts sessions, the refashioned materials re-emerged as necklaces, bracelets, and whatever other objects spontaneously arose in the course of this creative art play.
-Both Counsellors and Campers made colorful, inventive, original wearable art, all while singing and dancing!
+Both counselors and campers made colorful, inventive, original wearable art, all while singing and dancing!

 THE CURRENT PROJECT SUMMARY

-Since April 2018, April and Mpumi Maesala, our South AFrica Director of Camp Sizanani Life Skills have been brainstorming the idea of a Wearable Art Project.
+Since April 2018, April and Mpumi Maesela, our South Africa Director of Camp Sizanani Life Skills have been brainstorming the idea of a Wearable Art Project.

 The proposed business model is: selling wearable art in the form of vests made from refashioned materials as a means of generating income for funding Global Camps Africa initiatives.